harriskwong1208/harriskwong1208/README.md

-<h2> I am Harris Kwong, a Computer Science student enrolled at Temple University.
+<h2>Computer Science student enrolled at Temple University.
 Within this profile, you will find a compilation of my noteworthy
 academic and side projects.

 <h2>👨‍💻 Projects Experiences:</h2>